TurakhiaLab/ROADIES/docs/usage.md

 python run_roadies.py --cores <number of cores>
 ```

 This will let ROADIES run in accurate mode by default with specified number of cores.
-After the completion of the execution, the output species tree in Newick format will be saved as `roadies.nwk` in a separate `output_files` folder.
+After the completion of the execution, the output species tree in Newick format will be saved as `roadies.nwk` in the folder set by `OUT_DIR` in `config.yaml`.

 ## Command line arguments